From the Andaman Sea to Java Sea, these are the best & most beautiful islands in southeast Asia to visit.

 At the end of each day, grab a local beer and head to one of El Nido’s sunset spots where you can watch the sky turn to orange with your toes in the sand – heaven!

-***Check out this post to find where are the Best places to stay in El Nido***
+***Check out this post to find where are the Best hotels to stay in El Nido***

 Camiguin – The Philippines